caitmcdonald/Cpro_ddrad/README.md

 # *Centrolene proseblepon* ddRAD analysis

 This repository contains the analysis pipeline (using STACKS 2.3) and all scripts used to analyze *C. proseblepon* populations pre- and post-chytridiomycosis epizootic in El Copé, Panama.

-The analysis pipeline can be easily applied to other non-model ddRAD projects.